Core Idea

 Most people believe the extraordinary transformation of human civilisation over the past 200 years represents the natural trajectory of human progress.
 We call it development, advancement, the march of civilisation, and it’s a reasonable assumption given population exploding from 1 billion to 8 billion, living standards soaring, and technology advancing at a breakneck pace.

-The accompanying story goes that humans simply got smarter, worked harder, and unlocked our potential through innovation and industriousness.
-This narrative assumes what we’ve experienced is normal, sustainable, and destined to continue indefinitely.
+We like to include that humans simply got smarter, worked harder, and unlocked our potential through innovation and industriousness.
+This story assumes what we’ve experienced is normal, sustainable, and destined to continue indefinitely.

-This comfortable fiction underpins everything from economic policy to personal life planning.
+It is a comfortable fiction that underpins everything from economic policy to personal life planning.
 We expect growth, anticipate improvement, and structure entire societies around the assumption that tomorrow will always be bigger and better than today.

 The Great Acceleration becomes not just what happened, but what humans do.
 It is our species finally hitting its stride after millennia of struggling in the wilderness.